Basic troubleshooting steps in Kaspersky Endpoint Security 11 for Linux

 sudo kesl-control --start <taskID>

-- Reproduce the issue and collect the Kaspersky Endpoint Security for Linux traces for 10-20 minutes.
-For instructions, see this article.
+- Collect the traces of Kaspersky Endpoint Security for Linux during reproducing the issue for 10-20 minutes.

 Step 4.
 Troubleshoot network issues